dieselxxx/Kapriol/docs/support/collection.md

 - - [# Creating array collection](#-creating-array-collection)

 ## # Introduction

 Collection is a wrapper for creating and managing list of data like arrays, objects, files etc.

+FireHub offers lots of different collection types you can work with.
+Some of them are more focused on speed,  some on memory consumption and some are specialized to handle special data types like objects, files etc.

 ## # Array collection
 Array collection is a basic collection type is collection that has main focus of performance